Francesco17-tr/Francesco17-tr/README.md

 💻 Who I Am

 I am a cybersecurity student at HackAcademy in Unina with a Master of Science in Intelligence and Emerging Technologies.
-Passionate about cybersecurity, technology and everything related to data protection and cybersecurity.
+Passionate about cybersecurity, technology and data protection.

 📚 What I Like

 🔍 Cybersecurity & Intelligence
-📖 Reading books on technology, intelligence and personal development 🏋️‍♂️ Going to the gym to stay active
+📖 Reading books
+🏋️‍♂️ Going to the gym and stay active

 🚀 Projects

 Here you will find projects related to cybersecurity, CTF (Capture The Flag), threat analysis and more.